Rambo (2025 film)

 Rambo (also marketed as Rambo: The Undefeatable) is a 2025 Indian Tamil-language romantic sports action drama film written and directed by M. Muthaiah and produced by Kalanithi Maran under the banner of Sun Entertainment.
 The film stars Arulnithi in the titular role, alongside Tanya Ravichandran, VTV Ganesh, Abhirami and Ranjith Sajeev (in his Tamil debut).

-The film was officially announced in October 2025 under the tentative title Arulnithi19, as it is the nineteenth film for Arulnithi, as the lead actor, and the official title was announced in October 2025.
-It was shot primarily in Chennai, Madurai and Trichy.
-The film has music composed by Ghibran Vaibodha, cinematography handled by R. D. Rajasekhar and editing by Venkat Raajen.
+The film was officially announced in October 2025.
+It has music composed by Ghibran Vaibodha, cinematography handled by R. D. Rajasekhar and editing by Venkat Raajen.

-Rambo was released directly for streaming on Sun NXT on 10 October 2025 and received negative reviews from critics.
+Rambo was released directly on the streaming service Sun NXT on 10 October 2025.

 Plot

 Gowtham, a ruthless heir to a vast education empire, and Ram, a compassionate orphanage caretaker, grow up with starkly contrasting values.
-When Malar uncovers Gowtham’s hidden dark secret, it ignites a fierce clash between the two men a brutal battle of strength and will.
+When Malar uncovers Gowtham's hidden dark secret, it ignites a fierce clash between the two men in a brutal battle of strength and will.

-Production

-Development

-The film was officially announced in October 2025, marking director Muthaiah's first project designed exclusively for OTT release.
-Known for his rural-based dramas such as Komban (2015) and Pulikkuthi Pandi (2021), Muthaiah described Rambo as a "sports action drama with strong family emotions".
-The director stated that the film explores new territory for him, focusing on urban struggles and the discipline of martial arts rather than his usual rural themes.

-Casting

-Director Muthaiah selected Arulnithi for the lead role, calling him a perfect fit for a character that required both emotional depth and physical intensity.
-Arulnithi underwent boxing and physical training for several weeks to prepare for his role.
-The supporting cast includes Tanya Ravichandran, Abhirami, Ranjith Sajeev, Ayesha Zeenath and VTV Ganesh appear were cast in other pivotal roles.

-Filming

-Principal photography began in Chennai and nearby urban locations in mid-2024.
-The film focused on capturing realistic training sequences and boxing scenes without heavy visual effects.
-Many of the boxing scenes were choreographed under professional sports consultants to ensure authenticity.
-The production was completed within a 45-day schedule.

 Music

 The music and background score is composed by Ghibran Vaibodha, in his second collaboration with Arulnithi and M. Muthaiah after Dejavu (2022) and Kutti Puli (2013).
 The audio rights were acquired by Sun Entertainment.
 The first single titled "Mayakkam Enna" was released on 7 October 2025.
-The second single titled "Girra Girrara" was released on 11 October 2025, after the film's release.The entire soundtrack album was released on 15 October 2025, after the film’s release.
+The second single titled "Girra Girrara" was released on 11 October 2025, after the film's release.
+The entire soundtrack album was released on 15 October 2025, after the film's release.